Genoa starts demolishing disaster bridge six months on

 Marco BERTORELLO, AFP

-It will feature 43 lamp poles in memory of those killed when a section collapsed during a storm on August 14, sending dozens of vehicles and tonnes of concrete tumbling to the ground.
+It will feature 43 lamp poles in memory of those killed when part of it collapsed on August 14, sending dozens of vehicles and tonnes of concrete tumbling to the ground.

 The new bridge commission, headed by Genoa Mayor Marco Bucci, noted the new design "rests on pillars, respecting the feeling of psychological aversion in the city (to) other types of bridge with suspended or cable-stayed parts".